Four Corners Brewing is a fun place to hang out.

-Michael Peticolas first learned the craft of brewing from his mom. who started brewing Mexican styled beer at her El Paso home in the 90s.
-After a decade of practicing law, he decided to turn his passion to craft beer.
+Michael Peticolas first learned the art of brewing from his mom who had a penchant for brewing Mexican-style beer at her El Paso home in the ’90s.
+After a decade of practicing law, he decided to return to his passion first love.
 Peticolas Brewing opened in 2011 and his Imperial Red Ale, Velvet Hammer has become one of the most popular beers in Dallas.

 The taproom offers 33 beers, such as First Love, a limited-release wheat beer; Sit Down or I’ll Sit You Down, an Imperial IPA; and Royal Scandal, an English pale ale.

 Co-owners Jacob and Lindsey Sloan’s small batch brewery, On Rotation, was born in 2015 out of the couple’s passion for craft beer and homebrewing hobby.
 The two operated a nano brewery in Lakewood until 2020, but quickly realized that their dream concept needed a bit more space.
 The new, much bigger location is now open for brews and bites at the Braniff Center at Love Field.

 Don’t miss the gluten-friendly fried chicken and a flight of their own beers.

 Located near White Rock Lake, this brewery comes from two East Dallas locals with a mutual love of craft beer.
 They have 12 of their own beers on tap, including everything from Belgian bruts and blonde ales to Mexican-style lagers and milk stouts.
 You can also take beer home in a growler, crowler, or keg.

 The alehouse offers tater kegs, chicken sliders, fish and chips, flatbreads, and more to complement your brew, or whatever you order —Oh Yay Froze, frozen whisky and coke, and jalapeño margaritas are also on tap.